EdithChorev/Team1/README.md

 </p>

-You will finish this step with a cleaned dataset ready for model execution.
+You should finish this step with a cleaned dataset called `insert name here` ready for model execution.

 # Model Execution